dgraziotin/docker-nginx-webdav-nononsense/README.md

 # Feature requests

 I will add features if I happen to need them.
-To name one, I do not need native SSL support, because I use a reverse proxy.
 However, I welcome pull requests.

 # Contributing to the Dockerfile